ansys/pyaedt/doc/source/API/Application.rst

 PyAEDT apps
 ===========
 The PyAEDT API includes classes for apps and modules.
-You must initialize the app to get access to all modules and methods.
+You must initialize Ansys Electronics Desktop (AEDT) to get access to all PyAEDT modules and methods.

 .. image:: ../Resources/aedt_2.png
   :width: 800
   :alt: Ansys Electronics Desktop (AEDT) is a platform that enables true electronics system design.

-Available apps are:
+Available PyAEDT apps are:

 .. autosummary::
    :toctree: _autosummary